antistud/CoFoundSite/docs/about.md

 # The Network

-CoFound already has a growing network work of partners and mentors.
+CoFound already has a growing network of partners and mentors.

 <table class="notable">
 <tr>